kubeflow/kubeflow/README.md

 * gcr.io/kubeflow/tensorflow-notebook-gpu

 In the spawn window, when starting a new Jupyter instance, you can supply one of the above images to get started, depending on whether you want to run on CPUs or GPUs.
 The images include all the requisite plugins, including [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) that you can use for rich visualizations and insights into your models.
+Note that GPU-based image is several gigabytes in size and may take a few minutes to localize.

-Note that when running on Google Kubernetes Engine, the public IP address will be exposed to the internet and is an unsecured endpoint.
-For a production deployment, refer to the [documentation](jupyterhub/README.md).
+Also, when running on Google Kubernetes Engine, the public IP address will be exposed to the internet and is an unsecured endpoint by default.
+For a production deployment with SSL and authentication, refer to the [documentation](jupyterhub/README.md).

 ### Training